A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 Trogdor, the Cosmic Knight, puts an arm around Heron, the Pigeon Knight, ruffling the feathers of his cloak.
 He begins to explain the constellations that are slowly dimming on the horizon, but the Pigeon Knight brushes him aside—”I already know the way,” he says, “look.”

-As the light of dawn reaches the eastern mountains, the Boreal Valley blooms before them.
+As the light of dawn reaches the eastern mountains, the Boreal Valley blooms before the Company.
 The river cuts through snowcapped mountain ranges rising toward a great, mist-shrouded lake.
 To the east, smoke darkens the sky above a wooden village on the horizon before the trees.

 “Woodsmoke,” the Pigeon Knight says, “two hecksleagues northeast.”